CarrieForle/CustomTranslationSilksong/README.md

 Load custom translation/localization for unsupported (or supported) languages in Silksong.

+It also supports [I18N](https://thunderstore.io/c/hollow-knight-silksong/p/silksong_modding/I18N/), allowing you to translate mods in unsupported languages.
+See [docs/README.md#I18N]

 # Limitation

 This mod only modify texts in the game.
 This means: